 Also, Friday the 13th might very well be the first game to actually use sanity as a gameplay mechanic, not being a simple substitute for a health bar, but instead a different meter that will either attract Jason (see below) or count for our character going out of their minds, leading to a game over (rarely) or raising the chance of being the subject of a jump scare.
 Also, speaking of game overs, when our character is killed by Jason, the game actively mocks us with “You seem to have lost your head.
 What a shame… Ha Ha Ha”.

 That is all the gameplay Friday the 13th has to offer: grab a weapon, reveal Jason’s identity, get friends to safety (or don’t), kill the maniac.
 Naturally, later runs present an ever more aggressive masked killer, with more health points and harder to kill.
 Which doesn’t happen on the Spectrum version, since on there Jason is already as fast as the main character and harder to kill from the first run.
 Which could easily tie-in with the series going in more inane and weird directions after the first two chapters, finding ever new ways to bring him back to life.

 Using horror tropes as gameplay mechanics

 The developers tried their hands at an interesting design, but they seem to have mostly failed.
 Still, somehow, Friday the 13th seems to successfully make use of many of the classic horror tropes of the series.
 Since getting everyone to safety is supposed to be an objective as important as killing off Jason, the instruction manual adds that “your friends are there on vacation and even when in the safe zone, they will tend to wander around to sunbathe anyway”.
-Which definitely does tie in with several of the typical stupid tendencies of victims in horror movies from the period: “yes let me go wander outside in the dark to check out the vague noise that I just heard”.
+Which definitely does tie in with several of the typical stupid tendencies of victims in horror movies from the period: “yes let me go wander outside in the dark to check out the noise I just heard”.